FREE Secure Score Assessment for Cyber Security Awareness Month

 AI can be rolled out across a range of business functions, from accounting to customer relationship management to logistics.

-At a recent BCN Group IT manager workshop, the majority of attendees said AI now played some role in their respective businesses.
+At a recent BCN IT manager workshop, the majority of attendees said AI now played some role in their respective businesses.

 For example, a representative from a Yorkshire-based flexible safety barrier specialist said the company was using AI to improve safety and efficiency.